Dramatis Dossier - Iron Automata

 On the table, the Iron Automata is a powerful Brute available through the Black Market.
 This is not a common piece of equipment.
 It is not something any respectable guild, house, or sanctioned manufactorum should casually sell.

-Or worse — something that should never have been found in the first place.
+It is contraband or worse — something that should never have been found in the first place.

 Its profile makes it tough, dangerous, and reliable in a very brutal way.
-It is armed with a power claw for close combat and an assault cannon for ranged firepower.
-It also has skills such as Fearsome and Nerves of Steel, making it feel less like a simple machine and more like a walking terror weapon.
+He is armed with a Power Claw and an Assault Cannon.
+He also has skills such as “Fearsome” and “Nerves of Steel,” which make him seem less like a mere machine and more like a walking weapon of terror.
 But the most characterful part of the Iron Automata is not its raw strength.
 It is its instability.

 Overall, I think the Iron Automata’s rules are solid and full of character.
 The one thing that does not quite work for me is its Assault cannon having only Rapid Fire (2) — the same as a Heavy Bolter.

+In my opinion, the assault cannon should have Rapid Fire (3) by default.
+This would better represent the character of a fast-firing heavy assault weapon.
+It is also hard to compare it directly to a Heavy Bolter, because the Heavy Bolter has better Damage, better AP, and a much longer range.
+So the assault cannon should at least make up for that by throwing out more bullets.
 And if Rapid Fire (3) sounds too strong, remember how risky it actually is.
 With three Rapid Fire dice, the chance of rolling an Ammo symbol becomes much higher.
 Since the weapon also has Scarce, a failed Ammo check can quickly take it out of the game for good.
 So yes, it fires more — but it also has a very real chance of burning itself out fast.

 This is exactly why I created a new card for the Remnant Automata — often called the Glitching Relic — which can be used by a gang as either a Dramatis Personae or a Brute.

 Like this card?
-It has been prepared for printing and is available for all Minowar Warriors to download in high-resolution PDF and PNG formats at the link below.
+It has been prepared for printing and is available for all Minowar Patreon Subscribers to download in high-resolution PDF and PNG formats at the link below.
 Step aboard our ship and join us — as one of our warriors, you’ll receive this card and many more in the future.

 Download it on Patreon: